 After Black Friday and Cyber Monday, it can be tough to even think about shopping again — but trust us when we tell you not to put away your credit cards just yet.
 The Tuesday after Thanksgiving is officially dubbed "Giving Tuesday," a day that encourages people to give back to their communities.
 And today, select stores are joining in on the fun by donating a portion of sales to charities, matching customer donations, and more.
 What better way to shop than making a difference while also crossing off the rest of your holiday shopping list?

-Here, a list of all of the home and decor retailers who are giving back this Giving Tuesday:
+Check out all of the home, decor, and lifestyle brands who are giving back this Giving Tuesday, below.

 Auralie: A portion of sales on Tuesday will be donated to For the Good, an organization that helps marginalized communities provide education for children.

 Caraway: This Giving Tuesday, the cookware brand is donating 10% of each purchase to A Sense Of Home, an organization that helps prevent homelessness for youth out of foster care.
 Additionally, Caraway has donated 120 pieces of cookware to homes created by the organization.